Hedge36/Python-code/Reading/超简单用Python让excel飞起来/notes.md

 Defines a new name for a range of cells.

-Parameters:name (str) – Specifies the text to use as the name.
+Parameters:name (str) – Specifies the python to use as the name.
 Names cannot include spaces and cannot be formatted as cell references.refers_to (str) – Describes what the name refers to, in English, using A1-style notation.Returns:Return type:Name

 New in version 0.9.0.